 - Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise.
-The training is refreshed in order that staff continue to fully understand their roles. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL, DPs and PSA have received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Local Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
+The training is refreshed in order that staff continue to fully understand their roles. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL, the DPs and staff have received Prevent training.
+The DSL and the DPs will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Local Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.